(data choirs: marginalia)

 May is an ambush of birds.

+A quickening.
 An inundation.

 In the last fine days of the month, the planet passes under the primeval song of the hermit thrush.

-June-soundways | Nest & Egg | Bird-Blind
+June | Nest & Egg | Bird-Blin

 I showed her Secrets – Morning’s Nest -, c.
 1862 (Fr346A)